By Ronan Doyle, Head of Communications and Public Engagement at Dóchas, member of Forus in Ireland

 Having clear and concise communications channels is essential for any network organisation like Dóchas.
 This allows us to effectively communicate with and facilitate communication between our members, all of whom are committed to global change and equality.

-In order to achieve this, Dóchas applied for a FORUS grant in 2018, with the key aims of making our website more accessible, developing a virtual map to showcase the breadth of the operations of our members, and strengthening our capacity to host live webinars and video content.
+In order to achieve this, Dóchas applied for a FORUS support in 2018, with the key aims of making our website more accessible, developing a virtual map to showcase the breadth of the operations of our members, and strengthening our capacity to host live webinars and video content.
 But no- one could have foreseen the fundamental shift to online communications that we have had to adapt to in 2020 due to the COVID-19 pandemic.

 One key deliverable from the Forus project was to “strengthen our capacity to do live webinars and v-blogs”.
 As a novice in this area, I began researching how this could be achieved, eventually settling on a solution which ensured a balance between being budget conscious and having a realistic tech solution to what we needed.
 The answer, I believed, lay in a good microphone, an adapter which would allow a decent DSLR camera connect to a laptop, some free software and YouTube live.